-If you disagree with either the site value (for land tax purposes) or the capital improved value (for vacant residential land tax purposes) on your assessment or on your council rate notice you can object.
+If you disagree with either the site value (for land tax purposes), the capital improved value (for vacant residential land tax purposes) or the CIV1 or CIV2 (for windfall gains tax purposes) on your assessment or on your council rate notice you can object.

 It is important to note that you cannot object to the value solely on the basis of an increase in your tax liability.

 Objecting to the values set out on your assessment is a different process to objecting to those set out in your council rate notice:

 - council rate notice – lodge your objection with the council that issued you the rate notice

 - land tax, vacant residential land tax or windfall gains tax assessment – lodge your objection with the State Revenue Office.

 If you are objecting to anything other than the site or capital improved value, refer to our changes and objections information.